syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-## Disable Selection on particular item
+## Disables selection on a particular item
 The selection of a particular set of items can be disabled based on the `SfListView.SelectedItems` of the underlying collections.

 {% tabs %}